Manchester United 'should listen closely' to Ralf Rangnick: former colleagues on United boss | DW | 03.12.2021

 "The top teams today — Bayern Munich, Liverpool, Man City, Chelsea — have such big squads that they should be able to play all sorts of styles.
 United should be in that class, but I watched United in the derby against City and that was no derby performance; it was horrific.

 "Ralf will develop a system to suit the players at his disposal.
-He's excellent at recognizing the strengths and weaknesses of a team and getting the most out of them."
+He's excellent at recognizing the strengths and weaknesses of a team and getting the most out of them," said Heldt.

-Ralf Rangnick has coached at Old Trafford before when Schalke faced United in the 2011 Champions League semifinal

 Those who have worked with Rangnick all praise his meticulous attention to detail and his insistence on top quality personnel across the club.

-"Ralf Rangnick is the man for the long-term and he has an incredible eye for the system behind team," says Uwe Kemmer.
+"Ralf Rangnick is the man for the long term and he has an incredible eye for the system behind team," said Uwe Kemmer.
 The former Schalke board member experienced Rangnick as a fan during his first spell in Gelsenkirchen in 2004-05 and close up as a club official in his second spell in 2011.

 "The physios, the conditioning coaches, the assistants, the video analysts — every single person that Ralf brings in is top.
 Top attitudes, top mentality."

-Another source close to Schalke says: "I have never experienced someone who can analyze problems so quickly and offer solutions.
+Another source close to Schalke said: "I have never experienced someone who can analyze problems so quickly and offer solutions.
 Rangnick completely turned Schalke on its head."

-"Ralf is so meticulous and obsessed with details, and I've often asked myself if I should have noticed the problem earlier," admits Heldt.
+"Ralf is so meticulous and obsessed with details, and I've often asked myself if I should have noticed the problem earlier," admitted Heldt.

 "I didn't associate his anger at losing matches with an illness, but rather as a sign of competitiveness.
 He hates losing and, even when he wins, he immediately moves on to the next game or the next training session."

-Kemmer recalls having a beer with Rangnick after a 5-2 thrashing of Inter Milan in the San Siro in 2011 – an historic triumph against the defending European champions which set up that semifinal against United.
+Kemmer recalled having a beer with Rangnick after a 5-2 thrashing of Inter Milan in the San Siro in 2011 — a historic triumph against the defending European champions which set up that semifinal against United.

-"He was complaining that the pressing hadn't been coordinated enough in the 83rd minute!" he laughs.
+"He was complaining that the pressing hadn't been coordinated enough in the 83rd minute!"
+Kemmer laughed.
 "That was the problem; he always wanted too much.
 He's too German, or too Swabian; I asked Horst [Heldt] to let me take him to carnival in Cologne to lighten him up!"

-Schalke's team doctor at the time, Thorsten Rarreck, spoke of "pyschovegetative exhaustion syndrome," saying: "The body is drained, he's physically at an end.
+Schalke's team doctor at the time, Thorsten Rarreck, spoke of "psychovegetative exhaustion syndrome," and said: "The body is drained, he's physically at an end.
 After a break, he'll come back stronger."

-From Red Bull to Red Devils: Former RB Leipzig coach and sporting director Ralf Rangnick has joined Manchester United

 And he did, beginning a seven-year association with Red Bull, first with RB Salzburg in 2012 before joining RB Leipzig in 2015.
 The broader issues with Red Bull's involvement in football are well documented but, for Rangnick, this was the blank canvas he craved to implement his ideas.

 "Schalke is also a massive tanker and he had to quickly convince a team of his ideas, a team which hadn't been assembled with those ideas in mind.
-But he had the team on board within weeks, it was a huge success."
+But he had the team on board within weeks, it was a huge success," said Heldt.

 "It's always been his aim to make a traditional giant great again.
-He loves the full stadiums, the atmosphere, fans everywhere," says former Schalke director Kemmer.
+He loves the full stadiums, the atmosphere, fans everywhere," said former Schalke director Kemmer.

 "Ralf Rangnick loves all that.
 He will blossom in Manchester."